Dhanarajb/Front-end-topics/project.md

 #### Key Features
 > The main things were a bunch of flexible web parts made with React, just like Material UI.
 They made things look and work the same, helping us build different interactive stuff more easily.

+#### My Role
+>In my role as a front-end developer, I took charge of creating and refining particular web components, prioritizing their responsiveness, compatibility, and seamless integration within our design system.
+I actively collaborated with both design and back-end teams to ensure a consistent standard and coherence across all components.